 Tripartite Declaration of 1950

-Signed between the United States, Britain, and France pledging to take action within and outside the United Nations to prevent violations of the frontiers or armistice lines.
+Signed between the United States, Britain, and France pledging to take action within and outside the United Nations to prevent violations of the 1949 armistice lines or frontiers.
 It also outlined their commitment to peace and stability in the area, their opposition to the use or threat of force, and reiterated their opposition to the development of an arms race.

 1956 Suez Crisis